 Additional Read: Best place to check your CIBIL score

-Your CIBIL credit score is derived from this credit report
+Your CIBIL Score is derived from the credit report

 Besides creating a credit report that details your credit history, CIBIL also gives you a credit score.
 Even companies have a commercial CIBIL score based on their credit history and credit report.
 Your CIBIL credit score will keep changing based on your credit report and credit behaviour.
 For example, your credit score will drop if you miss EMIs or make 5 personal loan inquiries in quick succession.
 On the other hand, when you pay your EMIs on time, prepay your loan, or pay the total amount due on your credit card on time, your CIBIL credit score will increase.

 Your credit score is essential to evaluating your creditworthiness

 Just as lenders provide CIBIL with your credit-related information, they also access the same from CIBIL from time to time.
 As your CIBIL credit score denotes how good your credit history has been, it is used to judge your credibility when you apply for any form of credit, including instant personal loans.
 Checking and ensuring that your CIBIL score is high is thus very important.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.